jdhernandezS1/CI_PP3_LIBRARY/README.md

 - notes on development
 ## __License__

-- CI_PP2_CG is an open source project by [CI_PP2_CG](https://github.com/jdhernandezS1/CI_PP2_CG) that is licensed under [ops](https://opensource.org/).
+- CI_PP3_Library is an open source project by [CI_PP3_LIBRARY](https://github.com/jdhernandezS1/CI_PP3_LIBRARY) that is licensed under [ops](https://opensource.org/).
-- CI_PP2_CG reserves the right to change the license of future releases.
+- CI_PP3_Library reserves the right to change the license of future releases.

 ## __Acknowledgements__

 Cordially thanks to:

 - HashEm to bless me.
-- My mentor Mo Shami for his support and Professional advices.
 - My Family to support me.
+- My mentor Mo Shami.
 - Guys of Stack overflow.

-This is the Code Institute student template for deploying your third portfolio project, the Python command-line project.
-The last update to this file was: **August 17, 2021**
+- Code Institute Academy